Fire Safety Courses

 Fire Warden / Chief Fire Warden

-This training course includes both the theory and practical component required to inspect and test fire hose reels, fire extinguishers and fire blankets as part of routine testing and inspections, as well as identify where repairs or replacements are required to be performed / installed by licensed trades or occupations.
+This training course includes both the theory and practical component required to inspect and test fire extinguishers and fire blankets as part of routine testing and inspections, as well as identify where repairs or replacements are required to be performed / installed by licensed trades or occupations.
 Licensing, legislative, regulatory and certification requirements that apply to this unit can vary between states, territories, and Industry sectors.